Shivakashyap16/Premier-League-Match-Insights-Dashboard/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License — you are free to use, modify, and distribute it with proper attribution.

 ---